 If you enjoy a warming caffeine drink then you may also like to see my honey ginger warm milk, which is so flavourful.
 And if you a fruit tea lover, then my pomegranate ginger tea and ginger lemongrass tea are both so refreshing!

 - Caffeine free: when you fancy a treat but perhaps are best to skip on the 'real' coffee, this is perfect.

-- Easy to make: a quick drink that you make on the stove top.
+- Easy to make: a quick hot milk drink that you make on the stovetop in minutes.

-- Full of healthy turmeric: with lots of reputed health benefits, such as having anti-inflammatory properties, this latte is so good for you!
+- Beneficial turmeric: with lots of reputed health benefits, such as having anti-inflammatory properties, the turmeric in this latte is both nutritious and delicious!

 This is the easiest five ingredient ginger turmeric latte, and uses pantry staples that I always have to hand.
 You will need:

 - Non-dairy milk - use the option that works best for you.
 The choice of milk will slightly vary the taste, particularly if you use coconut milk in my experience (still good though!).

 - Turmeric powder - I like to use an organic brand such as the Simply Organic ground turmeric root.